Sign up for our eNews and discover more about what we're up to, the difference we're making, and, most importantly, how you can help.

 Unfortunately people living with dementia are increasingly vulnerable to financial abuse as dementia progresses, due to the gradual loss of ability and capacity to manage financial affairs.

-Financial abuse of people living with dementia is often perpetrated by people entrusted to manage the money and financial affairs of something living with dementia.
+Financial abuse of people living with dementia is often perpetrated by people entrusted to manage the money and financial affairs of someone living with dementia.
 Sadly, sometimes these are family members or friends.
 Financial abuse can sometimes be hard to detect which is why ‘Better banking for people with dementia’ explores the ‘red flags’ of financial elder abuse and what banking and financial services staff can do about it.

 Extensive research and development was undertaken in creating ‘Better banking for people with dementia’ including consultation with Australians living with dementia and their carers, Bendigo Bank, Victoria Police and The Hon Dr Kay Patterson AO, Age Discrimination Commissioner.